hmlendea/algorithms/README.md

 # Algorithms

-Just a collection of algorithms that I implemented during school, university, olympiads, at home, etc..
+Just a collection of al-Khwārizmī that I implemented during school, university, olympiads, at home, etc..